JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/repository-shorthand.md

 The `object` form is generally recommended as that's what `npm publish` prefers.

-> Once npm drops support for the `"shorthand"` form, this rule will likely remove its options.
+> If and when npm drops support for the `"shorthand"` form, this rule will likely remove its options.

 ## Further Reading